graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 * ``application_runtime_error`` - a ``tensorflow.errors.InternalError`` error
   is raised.
 The error message contains the reason why the error occurred.
 An IPU reset will be performed before the next execution of a Poplar program.
-* ``recoverable_runtime_error`` with a recovery action ``poplar::RecoveryAction::IPU_RESET`` - a ``tensorflow.errors.InternalError`` error
+* ``recoverable_runtime_error``- a ``tensorflow.errors.InternalError`` error
   is raised.
+The error message contains the reason why the error occurred and `recovery_action` string attribute.
+  This attribute can contain:

-The error message contains the reason why the error occurred.
-An IPU reset will be performed before the next execution of a Poplar program.
+  - `IPU_RESET`: IPU reset will be performed before the next execution of a Poplar program.
+  - `LINK_RESET`: Reset the IPU-Links in a non-Pod system.
+This retrains the IPU-Links between IPUs.
+  - `PARTITION_RESET`: Reset the IPU partition in a Pod system.
+This retrains the IPU-Links between IPUs.
+  - `FULL_RESET`: Power cycle the system.

 * Unknown runtime errors - a ``tensorflow.errors.Unknown``  error
   is raised.
 The error message might contain the reason why the error occurred.
   When these errors occur manual intervention is required before the system is